-12. Act 808 Retirement - A.C.A. § 24-4-732.
+- 12. Act 808 Retirement A.C.A. § 24-4-732.
 Any employee of a state agency who was an active member of the Arkansas Teacher Retirement System on April 8, 1987, and who qualified for retirement before January 1, 1988, could become a member of the Arkansas Public Employees Retirement System and retire from that system.
 All credited service was transferred to that system but the member's contributions were retained by the Arkansas Teacher Retirement System and the benefit amount is transferred monthly to the Arkansas Public Employees Retirement System.
-Each July 1, annuities are adjusted by 3% (compound escalator).

-- 13. Act 793 Retirement A.C.A. § 24-4-522.
+Each July 1, annuities are adjusted by 3% (compound escalator). - 13.
+Act 793 Retirement A.C.A. § 24-4-522.
 Any employee who was a member of the rehabilitation services in 1977 was permitted to become a member of the Arkansas Public Employees Retirement System.
 Liabilities associated with prior service earned through June 30, 1978 remain in the Arkansas Teacher Retirement System.
 Future service is allocated to the Arkansas Public Employees Retirement System.
 Each July 1, annuities are adjusted by 3% (compound escalator). - 14.
 Retiree Benefit Stipend A.C.A. § 24-7-713.
 Each retired member as of June 30, 2008, with 5 or more years of ATRS credited service receives a \$75 per month stipend.
 Members in T-DROP do not receive the \$75 per month stipend until actual retirement.
 For all members retiring on or after July 1, 2008, a minimum of 10 years of ATRS credited service is required to receive the \$75 per month stipend.
-Act 603 of 2013 allows the ATRS Board to increase or decrease the stipend to a minimum of \$1 per month and a maximum of \$75 per month.
-This act is dependent upon the actuary's certification that the amortization period is in excess of 18 years to pay unfunded liabilities prior to any reduction in the current stipend.
-The stipend for fiscal year 2018 remains at \$75 per month.
+The ATRS Board is allowed to set the stipend to a minimum of \$1 per month and a maximum of \$75 per month.
 By Board Resolution 2017-34 on November 13, 2017 the benefit stipend is removed from the base amount for all retirees and beneficiaries beginning in fiscal year 2019 and the benefit stipend will be reduced to \$50.00 for fiscal year 2020 and beyond.
 The Resolution contains a "hold harmless" provision that prevents the lowering of the stipend if it would actually reduce the total monthly benefit.
 This would only affect retirees when the COLA is less than \$25 per month.